 What is the Corruption Perceptions Index?

-The TI Corruption Perceptions Index (CPI) this year ranks 102 countries in terms of the degree to which corruption is perceived to exist among public officials and politicians.
-It is a composite index, drawing on 15 different polls and surveys from nine independent institutions carried out among business people and country analysts, including surveys of residents, both local and expatriate.
+The TI Corruption Perceptions Index (CPI) this year ranks 133 countries in terms of the degree to which corruption is perceived to exist among public officials and politicians.
+It is a composite index, drawing on 17 different polls and surveys from 13 independent institutions carried out among business people and country analysts, including surveys of residents, both local and expatriate.
+In 2002, the CPI included only 102 countries.
+The large increase in coverage relates to the fact that more valid and reputable sources have been found that can be incorporated.

-For the purpose of the TI indices, how is corruption defined?
+For the purpose of the CPI, how is corruption defined?

 Why is the Corruption Perceptions Index a valuable tool?

-Because the CPI is derived from 15 different surveys that garner the perceptions of both residents and expatriates, both business people and risk analysts, the index provides a snapshot of the views of decision-makers, who take key decisions on investment and trade.
-The CPI builds public awareness of the corruption issue, and it adds to pressure on governments to directly address the issue and the damaged image of their nation that low rankings in the CPI reflect.
+Because the CPI is derived from 17 different surveys that garner the perceptions of both residents and expatriates, both business people, academia and risk analysts, the index provides a snapshot of the views of decision-makers, who take key decisions on investment and trade.
+The CPI builds public awareness of the corruption issue, and it draws the attention of governments to the negative image of their nation that low rankings in the CPI reflect, adding another reason for them to address the problem.

 What role is played by exporters in international criminal transactions?

-On 14 May 2002, TI published the second Bribe Payers Index (BPI), which ranked exporting countries according to their propensity to offer bribes.
-(The first BPI was published in 1999.)
-This BPI is accessible on the internet at http://www.transparency.org/surveys/index.html#bpi.
+On 14 May 2002, TI published the second Bribe Payers Index BPI), which ranked exporting countries according to the propensity of companies from those countries to offer bribes abroad.
+The BPI is accessible on the internet at http://www.transparency.org/surveys/index.html#bpi.
 The BPI complements the CPI and underlines the point that corruption in international business transactions involves both those who take and those who give.
 Looking only at those who take, the CPI provides an incomplete picture.

 Is it right to conclude that the country with the lowest score is the world's most corrupt country?

-No. Firstly, the country with the lowest score is the one perceived to be the most corrupt of those included in the index.
-The CPI is based on polls, which are snapshots in time and reflect both opinions and experience.
-Furthermore, there are more than 200 sovereign nations in the world and the CPI 2002 ranks only 102.
-Although this is the highest number of countries in the history of the CPI, TI does not have sufficient reliable data for all countries.
+No. The country with the lowest score is the one perceived to be the most corrupt of those included in the index.
+The CPI is based on polls that are snapshots in time and reflect both opinions and experience.
+Furthermore, there are almost 200 sovereign nations in the world, and the CPI 2003 ranks only 133.

-Why is the CPI based on perceptions only?
+Why is the CPI based only on perceptions?

 It is difficult to base comparative statements on the levels of corruption in different countries on hard empirical data, e.g. by comparing the number of prosecutions or court cases.
 Such cross-country data does not reflect actual levels of corruption; rather it highlights the quality of prosecutors, courts and/or the media in exposing corruption.
 The only method of compiling comparative data is therefore to build on the experience and perceptions of those who are most directly confronted with the realities of corruption.